Procedure coding used for the submission of a healthcare services claim consists of two industry standard coding systems:

 We restrict the use of these prolonged service codes in maternity care.
 We don’t provide reimbursement separately when prolonged service codes are billed to indicate the management of labor, which is considered a component of the delivery care.

-Prolonged services for both outpatient and inpatient care are billed using the following codes:
+Prolonged services for both outpatient and inpatient care billed for labor management include the following codes:

 Robotic surgery and computer-assisted navigation services are add-on techniques used to perform the main surgical procedure.
-As such, when these add-on codes are billed , the robotic surgical system code and the computer-assisted navigation codes will be considered bundled/included as part of the primary surgical procedure.
+As such, when these add-on codes are billed , the robotic surgical system code, the computer-assisted navigation codes and their related supplies and equipment will be considered bundled/included as part of the primary surgical procedure.
 They aren’t separately reimbursable, whether billed separately or in conjunction with a primary procedure.

 Robotic surgical system services and computer-assisted navigation for musculoskeletal surgical services are billed using the following HCPCS or CPT codes:

-When administering drugs from a single use vial or package, a leftover portion of the drug that wasn't administered to a patient can be submitted for reimbursement.
+When administering drugs from a single use vial or package only, any leftover portion of the drug that wasn't administered to a patient can be submitted for reimbursement.
 Include both the administered portion of the drug as well as the discarded or wasted portion

 Submit two lines with the same HCPCS or CPT code and the same NDC number, one line with the modifier JW to represent the non-administered/wasted portion and the other line without the modifier to represent the administered portion.
 Units on each line